JulietIdoko22/Technical-Writing-Assignment/Assignment.md

 ###  Command

     git remote add origin https://github.com/JulietIdoko22/Technical-Writing-Assignment.git

+    Now you can access your repo locally on you Pc via VS cose

 ## Git Commit
 This is a command used to save projects or new changes made on a code to the repository.